Trees and hedges

 Tree Preservation Orders can be placed on trees by the local authority.
-Tree Preservation Orders, (known as TPOs), can be placed on either individual trees, or on groups, areas or even entire woodlands.
-TPOs afford the trees a high level of protection because the local authority must give consent on any proposals to fell or undertake any works to them.
+Tree Preservation Orders (known as TPOs) can be placed on either individual trees or on groups, areas or even entire woodlands.
+TPOs give trees a high level of protection because the local authority must give permission on any proposals to fell or carry out any works to them.

 Trees within conservation areas are protected as long as they meet the minimum size requirements.
-They must have a trunk diameter of 7.5cm measured at 1.5 metres above ground level.
-If the trees in question measure this size or greater than they are protected regardless of their species.
+They must have a trunk diameter of 7.5cm or more measured at 1.5 metres above ground level.
+If the trees in question measure this size or greater, then they are protected regardless of their species.